Sassafras, Victoria: Waterways

 Sassafras village is on the watershed between the Yarra River Catchment and the Dandenong Creek.
 Sassafras Creek is located to the east of the township while tributaries of the Dandenong Creek are west and north of the township.
 Both creeks provide important corridors for native flora and fauna, and are both largely protect by parklands.

 Sassafras Creek flows generally east until it meets Ti-Tree Creek, where they joint to form the Woori Yallock Creek.
 Woori-Yallock Creek then flows northward to eventually join the Yarra River next to the Warramate Nature Conservation Reserve.
 Sassafras Creek's Riparian Zone is almost entirely protected by public land, which in this case is Dandenong Ranges National Park.

 Tributaries of the Dandenong Creek rise on the western face of the Dandenong Ranges and flow west to Dandenong Creek, where it flows southward into the Patterson River and then into Port Phillip Bay at Patterson Lakes.

 Natural environment

 Sassafras Creek is protected by the Sassafras Creek Nature Conservation Reserve, which is nowadays incorporated into the Dandenong Ranges National Park.

 Sassafras has many exotic flora largely due to the fertile volcanic soils.
 Most private land contains exotic flora.

-The Dandenong Ranges tourist Track, a walking trail, runs for 15km alongside the Sassafras Creek, past Kallista and Monbulk to Emerald.
+The Dandenong Ranges Tourist Track, a walking trail, runs for 15 km alongside the Sassafras Creek, past Kallista and Monbulk to Emerald.